Also check out the Rules & Regulations if you still have questions.

 8. Is there an official photographer?

-5 Peaks does have an official series photographer, Robert Shaer.
-You can find Rob at most of our events in the BC Lower Mainland region and you can find his photos on our Facebook page as well as our Flickr site: http://www.flickr.com/photos/5peaksadventures/sets
+Robert Shaer does our BC region.
+You can find Rob at most of our events in the BC Lower Mainland region and you can find his photos on our Facebook page, as well as his website.

 All photos are available for purchase directly through the photographer indicated.
 We are currently looking to develop relationships with photographers in all of our regions, if this is of interest to you, please get in touch with email@example.com.